-Parking lots are often located near trail heads, but it’s also entirely possible to start your ski trip using public transportation, including the T-bane (metro), train or bus.
-The most popular run, fro example, is to take the Frognerseteren T-bane to the end of the line.
+Parking lots (noted with a blue “P” on the maps) are often located near trail heads, but it’s also entirely possible to start your ski trip using public transportation, including the T-bane (metro), train or bus.
+The most popular run, for example, is to take the Frognerseteren T-bane to the end of the line.
 There are a bewildering number of trails starting from here, but ski down past the old timber lodge of Frognerseteren and Skistua and then pick up the trail that also lights up at night and heads for Ullevålseter.
 It’s a broad, double-track trail with great views over the city and mostly downhill to Ullevålseter, where you can get something to eat and drink.
 Then continue down to Sognsvann, where you can take another T-bane back to town.
 The total trip is about 12 kilometers, mostly downhill.

 The Tonsenhagen bus, meanwhile, can get you into Lillomarka, while the Ellingsrud T-bane line and Skullerud bus can deposit you into Ostmarka.
 Another option is to take taxis to or from trail heads… more expensive, but cheaper than the price of a lift ticket at slalom centers.

 It’s great fun to start your ski trip at one point, and end at another.
 That way, you get a feel for really traveling on your skis, not just making round trips.
 You can ski from one valley (called a “dal,” in Norwegian) to another (Sørkedalen to Maridalen, for example, or Lommedalen to Sørkedalen).
 Just consult your map, and local bus and tram time-tables.